 - Add the vegetable stock and coconut milk to the vegetables and simmer gently for about 50 minutes.
 Then, using a hand blender, pulse until smooth, and season to taste with salt and pepper.

-- Serve with a generous sprinkle of dark orange chocolate flakes on top (which when melted into the soup, adds a deliciously rich smooth chocolate taste).
+- Serve with a generous sprinkle of dark hot chocolate flakes on top (which when melted into the soup, adds a deliciously rich smooth chocolate taste).
 Mmmmm……